-36 Pont de Valleyfield ($45^{\circ}13'N$, $74^{\circ}07'W$) is a combined road and rail bridge.
+- The basin and wharves had general depths of 7.3 to 8.0 m (2008), with a least depth of 7.3 m located 80 m from the head of the harbour.
+For more information, contact the harbourmaster at 1-450-373-4021. - 39 Pont de Valleyfield (45°13'N, 74°07'W) is a combined road and rail bridge.
 It has a vertical lift section, 54.9 m in length, across the Seaway channel.
 The vertical clearance of the lift section is 36.6 m when raised and 3.5 m when closed.
-White lights are shown from guard cells on each side of the channel, in the upstream and downstream approaches to the bridge.
+White lights are shown from guard cells on each side of the channel, in the upstream and downstream approaches to the bridge. - 40 Caution.
+A vessel's approach to the lift bridge is governed by light signals controlled by the bridge operator, or if necessary, by VHF radio on

-37 Caution. - A vessel's approach to the lift bridge is governed by light signals controlled by the bridge operator, or if necessary, by VHF radio on Channel 14.
+Channel 14.
 Whistle signs are installed, for upbound vessels, 0.9 mile downstream of the bridge.
 For downbound vessels, the whistle sign is 1.6 miles upstream of the bridge.
 Unless a vessel's approach to the lift bridge has been acknowledged by flashing amber lights on the caution sign, the master shall notify the bridge operator by VHF radio when the vessel comes abreast of the whistle sign.
 For more details, refer to Sections 4 and 5 of Vessel Transit and Equipment Requirements in the Seaway Handbook.

-38 There is an emergency anchorage area upstream of Pont de Valleyfield on the south side of the Seaway channel.
+41 There is an emergency anchorage area upstream of Pont de Valleyfield on the south side of the Seaway channel.
 The anchorage had depths of 8.2 to 13.4 m (1990).
 The bottom is clay except for a patch of rock with a depth of 9.8 m in mid-river 0.15 mile west of the bridge and a rock with a depth of 8.2 m near the SW corner of the anchorage.

-39 Beauharnois Canal Upper Entrance range lights (75, 76), on the north shore of the canal between Pont de Valleyfield and Lake St. Francis, are in line bearing 0831/2°.
+42 Beauharnois Canal Upper Entrance range lights (75, 76), on the north shore of the canal between Pont de Valleyfield and Lake St. Francis, are in line bearing 0831⁄2°.
 The front light is visible from upstream over an arc of 180°.